September 25, 2025

 • Endowment plans pay a lump sum after a period or upon death

-• Education insurance helps save for your child’s tuition
+• Education insurance helps save for your beneficiary’s tuition

 • Pension and retirement plans secure your future income

-Thanks to digital platforms and microinsurance, even low-income earners can get covered.
+Thanks to online platforms and microinsurance, even low-income earners can get covered.

 Affordable options include: